gustavofranke/converter/README.md

 ```

 ### How to run open the coverage report
-* With an open interactive session in sbt, run the following commands in sequence
+* With an open interactive session in sbt, run the following `fullCoverage`
-  * coverage
-  * test
-  * coverageReport
-  * coverageOff
 * This will print out the location of the html file, which can be opened with any http client
 ```
 sbt:converter> coverageReport